 When it comes to throwing an LGBTQ+ shower, inclusivity is key—and this means not limiting the guest list and only inviting friends, family, and acquaintances from one half of the couple and not the other.
 Make the party as inclusive as you can, and invite the people who are closest to the people getting married.

 Increasingly, more people are asking what people's preferred gender pronouns are.
 This has become so commonplace that you may have even noticed this on people's email signatures.
-When you’re throwing a queer wedding shower, this is something you want to keep in mind both when you are preparing the guest list and when you see them in person.
+When you’re throwing a wedding shower for a gay couple (or any wedding shower, for that matter), this is something you want to keep in mind both when you are preparing the guest list and when you see them in person.

 Remember to ask what people's preferred pronouns are and not assume someone's identity based on their gender presentation.
 Be respectful of people's situations.
 If you don’t know, asking shows you are trying to be aware and sensitive.

-When it comes to the shower, you'll want to be sure to get the couple to complete a gift registry at a store of their choice.
+As the wedding shower draws near, you'll want to be sure the couple has created a wedding shower gift registry.
 Gifts are usually brought to the shower as a way to both celebrate the couple's new life together and to get them something they can use.
-However, the gifts can also be something smaller and not from the registry.
+However, they can also be something smaller and not from the registry.
+In any case, having a registry prepared will aid guests in coming up with gift ideas the wedding couple will appreciate.

-Throwing a wedding shower is all about having a good time, keeping the happy couple in mind, and also trying to get to know people's friends and family better.
-Regardless of people's gender identities, everyone at the shower is there to celebrate the couple getting married.
-It’s about them making a new life together and having a party honor them.
+Throwing a wedding shower is all about having a good time and keeping the happy couple in mind, while also trying to get to know their friends and family better.
+Regardless of people's gender identities, everyone at the shower is there to celebrate the soon-to-be newlyweds.
+It’s all about them moving forward into a new life together and having a party that honors and celebrates that leading up to the wedding day.